ObjectModules/deploy/Mapping.md

 Then we need also the mapping about your self:
 ```
 * You will became an entry point
-* Library is what we need
+* Your data is what we need
 * Examine is the process
 * Exit point
 ```